dog-gateway/dog-gateway.github.io/about.md

 # Who are we? #

-We are a team of developers either working as Post Doc researchers at the [Politecnico di Torino](http://www.polito.it) or in private companies.
+We are a team of developers working as postdoc researchers at the [Politecnico di Torino](http://www.polito.it).
 We carry design and development activities in our spare time and, when possible during normal working hours (if the designed/developed feature is part of a research project).
 Currently our team includes:

 ---